epfl-si/wp-dev/README.md

 (When you are done with debugging, type `./devscripts/php-xdebug stop`)

-Your debugger or IDE must be listening for incoming Xdebug connections on port 9000, and your workstation / laptop must have a non-localhost IPv4 address set up; if this is not the case, the script will attempt to set up a fake one for you (for debugging while riding the bus — Supported platforms only).
+Your debugger or IDE must be listening for incoming Xdebug connections on port 9000.

-⚠ The first run of `./devscripts/php-xdebug start` needs to download and install some support software into the `wp-httpd` docker image, so using a fake IP address is probably not going to work the first time around (although it should for the subsequent ones, until you restart the `wp-httpd` container).
+⚠ The first run of `./devscripts/php-xdebug start` needs to download and install some support software into the `wp-httpd` container.

 [Additional instructions to configure PHPStorm / IntelliJ](https://www.jetbrains.com/help/idea/configuring-xdebug.html)